MicrosoftDocs/azure-docs/articles/machine-learning/data-science-virtual-machine/dsvm-data-platforms.md

     chown hadoop:hadoop ~hadoop/.ssh/authorized_keys
     systemctl start hadoop-namenode hadoop-datanode hadoop-yarn

-You can stop the Hadoop related services when you dont need them by running ````systemctl stop hadoop-namenode hadoop-datanode hadoop-yarn````
+You can stop the Hadoop related services when you do not need them by running ````systemctl stop hadoop-namenode hadoop-datanode hadoop-yarn````
 A sample demonstrating how to develop and test MRS in remote Spark context (which is the standalone Spark instance on the DSVM) is provided and available in the `/dsvm/samples/MRS` directory.